 The most common reason to add an authorized user to your account is to enable that designated person to use the credit card to make purchases linked to your account.

-“Your spouse, for instance, may need to use your card from time to time, so adding them as an authorized user allows for this,” Eaton-Cardone says.
+“Your spouse, for instance, may need to use your card from time to time, so adding them as an authorized user allows for this,” Eaton-Cardone said.

 It can also help your authorized user’s credit history by adding positive data to their credit report.